lottapispa/Connect-Four-tiralabra/documentation/weeklyreport1.md

 ### Progress
 The project and its repository are created.
 Files of the documentation are created and the project specification document is done.
 Issues are allowed.
 Registration for the course on labtool is done.

+### Questions
+How easy is it to add graphical user interface (pygame) into a program using text-based user interface, especially considering testing?
+If I want to make the program graphically, should I make it that way from the start or can I add it later if I think I have the time?